GeorgeWebDevCy/softone-woocommerce-integration/readme.txt

 nested submenus for each level.

 == Changelog ==

+= 2.2.39 =
+* Include sub-subcategory, season and related item fields when syncing products.
+* Improve logging to support multiline and structured messages.
+* Allow JSON bodies in the API Request Tester.

 = 2.2.38 =
 * Always use brand name instead of brand code for product brands.